pratikiitgn/Bigger_quadcopter/README.md

 1) The "_with_bl.hex": (it will be at build->name_of_board-> bin) file contains the bootloader and is used for flashing to Ardupilot from other firmware...
 2) The "..apj": (it will be at build->name_of_board-> bin) is used by mission planner to update firmware on existing Ardupilot installations as a local firmware file

+### If functions in UserCode.cpp files are disabled/showing less brightened

+1) Go to APM_Config.h file and uncomment the respective functions.

 ## Getting started with Git